keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 5. See actions, events, behaviors as **systems**, interconnected, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes deeply, looking for the root causes of behaviors so we can change them.

-It's easier said than done, but that's why we're reading this book.
 As we learn about Systems Thinking, we can see important concepts from Lean Thinking:

 - Train and develop people through **repeated practice**, challenge people to do their best as an individual and as a team,